 Some of the functions listed below may be unavailable on your network, and some may need to be enabled during preprogramming of your radio.
 For more information about the facilities available on your network or radio, please refer to your fleet manager or Tait dealer.

-Note: Your T3035II has been preprogrammed so that you can initiate the call by pressing the PTT key.
+Note: Your T3040II may be preprogrammed so that you can initiate the call by pressing the PTT key instead of the Enter (-) or Hash (#) keys.

 Trunking Operation